JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 <!-- Copyright 2000-2025 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Web Symbols Integration with Language Features
+# Poly Symbols Integration with Language Features
 <primary-label ref="2022.3"/>

-<link-summary>How to integrate your Web Symbols with a particular language feature.</link-summary>
+<link-summary>How to integrate your Poly Symbols with a particular language feature.</link-summary>

-IDEs provide built-in support for Web Symbols integration with main language features of HTML, CSS, and JavaScript.
+IDEs provide built-in support for Poly Symbols integration with main language features of HTML, CSS, and JavaScript.
-Contribution of static symbols can be achieved through Web Types or Custom Elements Manifest, or by creating and registering a [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) extension.
+Contribution of static symbols can be achieved through Web Types or Custom Elements Manifest, or by creating and registering a [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt) extension.

-The implementation of [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) requires overriding `getScope()`.
+The implementation of [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt) requires overriding `getScope()`.
-This process involves the creation of a `WebSymbolScope` list, depending on the provided `PsiElement` (`element` parameter) and `WebSymbolContext` (`context` parameter).
+This process involves the creation of a `PolySymbolScope` list, depending on the provided `PsiElement` (`element` parameter) and `PolyContext` (`context` parameter).
 The following list of supported language features outlines the types of `PsiElement`s that can be expected for each supported language feature.